DAD-CDM/dad-cdm-admin/TSC-CHARTER.md

 TSC members must have signed and submitted an [individual CLA](https://www.oasis-open.org/open-projects/cla/oasis-open-projects-individual-contributor-license-agreement-i-cla/), and if appointed by an entity, that entity must have signed and submitted an [entity CLA](https://www.oasis-open.org/open-projects/cla/entity-cla-20210630/).
 A list of TSC members shall be maintained and posted at the general information web page designated by OASIS for the Project.

 ## Attendance Policy
-TSC members are expected to attend the meetings on a regular basis and should send a notice to the chair(s) if they cannot attend a meeting.A TSC member can’t miss more than 3 consecutive meetings without prior notice.
+TSC members are expected to attend the meetings on a regular basis and should send a notice to the chair(s) if they cannot attend a meeting.
+A TSC member can’t miss more than 3 consecutive meetings without prior notice.

 PGB Chairs reserve the right to remove TSC members for persistent non-attendance.